 - Consult with a loan officer

-- Your loan officer will review your tri-merger credit report with you
+- The loan officer will review tri-merger credit report with a borrower

-- Maxed out credit cards will drastically drop your credit scores so paying them down to 10% balance will maximize your credit scores
+- Maxed out credit cards will drastically drop credit scores

-- If you do not have any revolving credit card accounts, getting three secured credit cards will boost your credit scores
+- Consumers with no revolving credit card accounts, getting three secured credit cards will boost credit scores

-- Adding yourself on to as an authorized user to a borrower with perfect credit card payment history and low credit card balance who has the same last name as you or lives in the same household with you will help you boost your credit scores
+Adding yourself on to as an authorized user to a borrower with perfect credit card payment history and low credit card balance who has the same last name or lives in the same household will help boost credit scores.

 Choosing The Right Mortgage Lender With Your Credit And Financial Profile